Page Content

 Interests: Soccer, tag rugby, Bhangra, Giddha, hiking, ice skating, baking, painting rocks, and spending time with my family and friends.

 Why Mayo?
 Mayo Clinic was the perfect choice for me as I was looking for a program that provided comprehensive patient care in both urban and rural settings.
-The commitment to serving the local and global communities through endless opportunities in research and clinical medicine was one of many reasons I chose the Mayo Clinic.
+The commitment to serving the local and global communities through endless opportunities in research and clinical medicine was one of many reasons I chose Mayo Clinic.
 The faculty, staff, and residents were all very friendly and easy to talk to which reassured me that this program would support my learning and lead me to become a competent physician.
 Finally, the energetic and welcoming environment excited me to call it my home for the upcoming number of years!

 Ideal practice: Providing full-spectrum care in family medicine with a special interest in women's health, preventative medicine, addiction medicine, and working with underserved communities.